sjunka/wolt-test/README.md

 ### Executing program

-- In order to run the app you need to excecute the folling command on the root directory
+- In order to run the app you need to excecute the folling command inside your root directory

 ##### Android